Skip to content

 Fresh produce is always better than frozen

-Frozen produce is nutritionally equivalent to - and in some cases superior to - fresh produce purchased from a supermarket, because it is typically frozen at peak ripeness and nutrient content.
-Fresh produce loses nutrients during transport, storage, and time on shelves.
+Frozen produce is nutritionally equivalent to, and in some cases superior to, fresh produce purchased from a supermarket, because it is typically frozen at peak ripeness within hours of harvest.
+Fresh produce, by contrast, often loses nutrients during the days or weeks it spends in transport, storage, and on store shelves.

 What we know